-- 11.29 "Infill Site" means a site in an urbanized area that meets one of the following criteria: (1) the site has been previously developed for qualified urban uses; or (2) the site has not been developed for qualified urban uses but all immediately adjacent parcels are developed with existing qualified urban uses; or (3) the site has not been developed for qualified urban uses; or (3) the site has not been developed for qualified urban uses; or (3) the site has not been developed for qualified urban uses; or (3) the site has not been developed for qualified urban uses; or (3) the site has not been developed for qualified urban uses; or (3) the site has not been developed for qualified urban uses; or (3) the site has not been developed for qualified urban uses; or (3) the site has not been developed for qualified urban uses; or (3) the site has not been developed for qualified urban uses; or (3) the site has not been developed for qualified urban uses; or (3) the site has not been developed for qualified urban uses; or (3) the site has not been developed for qualified urban uses; or (3) the site has not been developed for qualified urban uses; or (3) the site has not been developed for qualified urban uses; or (3) the site has not been developed for qualified urban uses; or (3) the site has not been developed with the past 10 years, and the site is situated so that: (A) at least 75 percent of the site adjoins, or is separated only by an improved public right-of-way from, parcels that are developed with existing qualified urban uses at the time the lead agency receives an application for an approval; and (B) the remaining 25 percent of the perimeter of the site adjoins parcels that had been previously developed for qualified urban uses. - 11.30 "Initial Study" means a preliminary analysis conducted by the City to determine whether an EIR or a Negative Declaration must be prepared or to identify the significant environmental effects to be analyzed in an EIR. - 11.31 "Jurisdiction by Law" means the authority of any public agency to grant a permit or other entitlement for use, to provide funding for the project in question or to exercise authority over resources which may be affected by the project.
+- 11.29 "Infill Site" means a site in an urbanized area that meets one of the following criteria: (1) the site has been previously developed for qualified urban uses; or (2) the site has not been developed for qualified urban uses but all immediately adjacent parcels are developed with existing qualified urban uses; or (3) the site has not been developed for qualified urban uses, no parcel within the site has been created with the past 10 years, and the site is situated so that: (A) at least 75 percent of the perimeter of the site adjoins, or is separated only by an improved public right-of-way from, parcels that are developed with existing qualified urban uses at the time the lead agency receives an application for an approval; and (B) the remaining 25 percent of the perimeter of the site adjoins parcels that had been previously developed for qualified urban uses. - "Initial Study" means a preliminary analysis conducted by the City to determine whether an EIR or a Negative Declaration must be prepared or to identify the significant environmental effects to be analyzed in an EIR. - 11.31 "Jurisdiction by Law" means the authority of any public agency to grant a permit or other entitlement for use, to provide funding for the project in question or to exercise authority over resources which may be affected by the project.